blackchip-org/zc/README.md

 | `[/av ld sub sq] map`     | `9 \| 1 \| 1 \| 1 \| 0 \| 0 \| 4 \| 16`
 | `avg sqrt`                | `2`

-The same calcuation can be done using the temporary stack like this:
+The same calculation can be done using the temporary stack like this:

 <!-- test: StddevTemp -->